elsehow/Dissertation/src/index.md

 3. what are these signals 'worth' to other people? to what extent do people value these data (or not) in different settings?

+## questions i gesture toward

+1. why do people disclose biosignals?

+2. what do people think others can know about them, given their biosignals?

+3. how can we help people reason about the consequences of disclosing their biosensor data to others?

 ### why this topic? why these questions?

-what we're studying here is how people take SUGGESTIONS from ambiguous sensor data

-- data from the body has a complex relationship to "our" world of social meaning
+data from the body has a complex relationship to "our" world of social meaning

-- we explore that relationship using social interactions to 'raise the stakes' for connected apps that leverage biosensory data
+we explore that relationship using social interactions to 'raise the stakes' for connected apps that leverage biosensory data

-- compared to self-reflective interpretations (which are realatively well-studied anyway), this topic has more of a relationship with surveillance and privacy
+compared to self-reflective interpretations (which are realatively well-studied anyway), this topic has more of a relationship with surveillance and privacy

 ## methods